mannuelst/mannuelst/README.md

 #  Manuel dos Santos

-Computer Sc. student, Developer & UI Designer
+Developer & UI Designer | Computer Sc. student

 I' m focused on **web development** and **digital design**, transforming ideas into digital products with a functional and enjoyable experience.💡